AbidGuroo/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-0-setup/start.md

 ![One Node](../screenshots/extra/onenode1.jpg)

 2. **Modify Default Pool Configuration**:
-   - Go to Data Engineering / Data Science (it's after PowerBI) -> and then click on Spark settings.
+   - Go to `Data Engineering / Data Science` (it's after PowerBI) -> and then click on `Spark settings`.
-   - Locate the "default pool for workspace" setting.
+   - Locate the `Starterpool` under `Default pool for workspace` under `Pool` of `Spark settings`. .
-   - Click on the pencil icon (marked as "1" in the provided screenshot) to edit the pool settings.
+   - Click on the pencil icon (marked as "2" in the provided screenshot) to edit the pool settings.

 ![One Node](../screenshots/extra/onenode2.jpg)

 3. **Adjust Autoscale Settings and Save Changes**:
-   - In the default pool configuration, change the autoscale maximum setting from 10 to 2.
-This limits the maximum number of nodes to 2 to prevent resource over-allocation.
+   - In the default pool configuration, change the autoscale maximum setting from 10 to 1.
+This limits the maximum number of nodes to 1 to prevent resource over-allocation.
    - Confirm and save your modifications to the default pool settings.

 ![One Node](../screenshots/extra/onenode3.jpg)